-Le Masurier engages with local charities and form partnerships to make lives better.
+Le Masurier engages with local charities and organisations, forming partnerships to make lives better.

 CSR; to us it’s more than just letters.